btp-automation-scenarios/curated-tools/website/docs/terramaid.md

 ## Problem

 Terraform code and plans can become complex and hard to understand.
-An appealing visualization of these artefacts is not in scope of the Terraform/OpenTofu CLI.
+An appealing visualization of these artifacts is not in scope of the Terraform/OpenTofu CLI.
 However, teams working with Terraform often demand a visual representation of their infrastructure as code to improve the documentation and simplify review processes.

 ## Solution